evosys21/pdflib/docs/table-user-manual.md

 ## Styling

-All the table cells(header and rows) are fully functional FPDF Advanced Multicells.
+All the table cells(header and rows) are fully functional FPDF / TCPDF / tFPDF Advanced Multicells.
 This adds a lot of flexibility when creating your table.
 Please have a look at the multicell documentation for details about styling and text formatting.

 Examples: